JirkaDellOro/Code1/Lecture/L00_Prerequisites.md

   - Type `git --version`.
 The result should be something like `git version 2.34.1`.
   - Type `node --version`.
 The result should be something like `v20.14.0`.
   - Type `tsc --version`.
 The result should be something like `Version 4.5.4`.
-    - if this doesn't work, try `npm tsc --version`.
 - Start Visual Studio Code and select the **View->Extension**.
 It should look something like the following image. ![Visual Studio Code Extensions](img/vsc-done.png)

 ## What?